Page Content

 Becoming a phlebotomy technician

 Due to the intricate work of inserting needles into hard-to-find veins, phlebotomy technicians need to have well-tuned fine motor skills.
-They need to be able to handle difficult and emotional patients that might be afraid of needles.
+They need to be able to handle difficult and emotional patients who might be afraid of needles.
 Finally, they need to be detail-oriented and able to remember safety precautions, how different diets can affect blood samples, and exactly how samples need to be treated to appropriately test them.

 Higher education requirements